apostrophecms/uploadfs/README.md

     {
       storage: 'local',
       // Optional.
-If not specified, ImageMagick will be used with automatic
+If not specified, Sharp will be used with automatic
-      // fallback to jimp.
+      // fallback to Imagemagick.
-      image: 'imagemagick',
+      image: 'sharp',
-      // Options are 'imagemagick', 'imagecrunch', 'jimp', or a custom image
+      // Options are 'sharp' and 'imagemagick', or a custom image
       // processing backend
       uploadsPath: __dirname + '/public/uploads',
       uploadsUrl: 'http://localhost:3000' + uploadsLocalUrl,